sebastianspicker/ai-pdf-renamer/README.md

 Keep the next pass focused on verification and smaller changes.

 ## Development
-- Kept the python verification command reproducible.
+- Kept the github actions verification command reproducible.

-- The document now favors checked behavior over exploratory notes.
+- The older setup fragments have been reduced to the useful parts.